-We have audited the consolidated financial statements of ABC MOTORS COMPANY LTD (the "Company") and its subsidiaries (the "Group"), and the Company's separate financial statements on pages 92 to 206 which comprise the consolidated and separate statements of financial position as at June 30, 2022, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of ABC Motors Company Limited (the "Company") and its subsidiaries (the "Group"), and the Company's separate financial statements on pages 62 to 120 which comprise the consolidated and separate statements of financial position as at June 30, 2023, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and consolidated and separate statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.

-In our opinion, the consolidated and separate financial statements on pages 92 to 206 give a true and fair view of the financial position of the Group and of the Company as at June 30, 2022, and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards and comply with the Mauritian Companies Act 2001.
+In our opinion, the consolidated and separate financial statements on pages 62 to 120 give a true and fair view of the financial position of the Group and of the Company as at June 30, 2023, and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards and comply with the Mauritian Companies Act 2001.